Country code – LI

-Its economic bases are industrial exports, tourism and financial services.
+Its economic bases are industrial exports, tourism, and financial services.

 Industries include electronics, textiles, precision instruments, metal manufacturing, power tools, anchor bolts, calculators, pharmaceuticals, and food products.

-Low business taxes and a very advantageous incorporation laws have led to a significant number of multinational companies to establish nominal offices in Liechtenstein.
+Low business taxes and very advantageous incorporation laws have led to a significant number of multinational companies to establish nominal offices in Liechtenstein.